dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 }
 ```

-Populate avatar and username using Blockstack's user profile functionality
+Populate avatar and username using Blockstack's user profile functionality by adding the following to the blockstack.isUserSignedIn() block

 ```
 $('#avatar').attr('src',this.user.avatarUrl())